-THE RESULTS

-THE COUNT

-The counting finishes late at night.
+THE RESULTS The counting finishes late at night.
 Candidates with the most votes win.
 The announcement in each constituency is made by a Returning Officer, who is like a referee for the contest.
 When the winning candidate is announced, it's a time for huge celebrations among supporters - and bitter disappointment for the losing side.
 But, as long as everyone respects the final result, every election is a victory for Singapore because it shows that people can settle their differences peacefully.

-Polling takes place from 8am to 8pm.